ryukau/VSTPlugins/docs/index.md

 - [CubicPadSynth のマニュアル (日本語)](manual/CubicPadSynth/CubicPadSynth_ja.html)

-CubicPadSynth is a wavetable synthesizer which uses PADsynth algorithm is used to generate oscillator tables.
+CubicPadSynth is a wavetable synthesizer which uses PADsynth algorithm to generate oscillator tables.
 Cubic interpolation is used to get smooth sound even at inaudible low frequency range.
 LFO waveform can be directly drawn.

 - [CubicPadSynth Manual (English)](manual/CubicPadSynth/CubicPadSynth_en.html)